Description of the research

 Combined TMS–EEG provides a valuable tool for probing the excitability and connectivity in the brain.
-For interpreting the recorded data, we develop advanced signal processing techniques for several applications of EEG analysis: artifact rejection (Mutanen et al. 2016, 2018), source localization (Mäkelä et al. 2018), blind source separation (Metsomaa et al. 2017), and connectivity analysis.
-Artifact rejection is of special interest since TMS-induced artifacts are a great challenge when interpreting EEG data.
+For interpreting the recorded data, we develop advanced signal processing techniques for several applications of EEG analysis: artefact rejection (Mutanen et al. 2016, 2018), source localization (Mäkelä et al. 2018), blind source separation (Metsomaa et al. 2017), and connectivity analysis.
+Artefact rejection is of special interest since TMS-induced artefacts are a great challenge when interpreting EEG data.
 We use a wide range of tools, from classical deterministic methods to Bayesian inference as well as from physical model-based analysis to fully data-driven approaches.

 8th Science Factory: TMS-EEG Summer School and Workshop